-Problems with how the eye is shaped typically contribute to focusing errors such as nearsightedness, farsightedness (hyperopia) and astigmatism.
+Problems with how the eye is shaped typically contribute to focusing errors such as short sightedness, far sightedness (hyperopia) and astigmatism.
 For example:

 When the eyeball is too short, you are farsighted and can’t focus on near objects because light rays entering your eye achieve a point of focus somewhere beyond your retina.

-When you are nearsighted and your eyeball is too long, light rays have too far to go and “fall short” of achieving a point of focus on your retina.
+When you are short sighted and your eyeball is too long, light rays have too far to go and “fall short” of achieving a point of focus on your retina.

 Another common vision problem, presbyopia, occurs with aging when your eye’s natural lens starts to lose elasticity and no longer can move properly to focus on close-up objects.
 This condition typically causes your near vision to start blurring, beginning at around age 40.